xiaogit00/covalent-docs/content/en/docs/developer/faq.md

 - Create a queue for your requests.
 - Have a thread that pops requests from the queue at a rate of no more than 5 per second and kicks them off asynchronously (e.g. in a new thread/fiber or in a worker pool).

+We are currently exploring tiered plans for our API with a higher service tier.
+If interested, please complete this [short typeform](https://covalenthq.typeform.com/api-survey) to be amongst the first we contact when any tiered service goes live.

 &nbsp;
 ### Why do I only get back 100 items (or rows) of data?
 By default, the API returns 100 items in a single page.
 To get all the data, simply pass a large value for the `page-size` parameter in your request.